 - ServSafe Food Handler, National Restaurant Association

 You can enhance your waiter or waitress resume with a “Key Skills” section covering customer relations, payment processing, and food and beverage service.
-In addition to these core areas, you may want to add any skills you have in restaurant POS systems.
+In addition to these core areas, you may want to add your skills in restaurant POS systems.

-Also, consider using this section to show your background in the type of dining environment you’re now seeking.
-For instance, if you’d like to work in a high-volume restaurant and have experience, include the phrase “High-Volume Restaurant Operations.”
+Also, consider using this section to show your background in the dining environment you seek.
+For instance, if you’d like to work in a high-volume restaurant and have experience, include “High-Volume Restaurant Operations.”
 Below is a list of common skills for waitress or waiter resumes:

 Key Skills and Proficiencies | |